1947 Chinese National Assembly election: Results in Taiwan

 The islands of Taiwan and Penghu were under Japanese rule before 15 August 1945.
 Before World War II, few Taiwanese people were selected by the Government of Japan to participate the Imperial Diet.
-As a result of World War II, the Republic of China Armed Forces occupied Taiwan on behalf of the Allies.
-The government established Taiwan Province to mark its annexation of Taiwan.
+As a result of World War II, the Republic of China restored sovereignty over Taiwan on behalf of the Allies.
+The government established Taiwan Province to mark the Retrocession of Taiwan.

 The administrative divisions of Taiwan consist of 8 counties and 9 cities.
 However, an additional delegate seat were added to Taichung County and Tainan County respectively due to their population.
 There were 19 delegates elected in this election.

 Aftermath

 The election was organized by the Kuomintang-led Nationalist government.
 Elected National Assembly delegates started its first session on 29 March 1948 in Nanking.
 The exact number of delegates attending the meeting remained unknown due to numerous circumstances, such as deaths before or after election, declined to inaugurate, resigned after the first meeting, or disqualified for law offenses.
 Records showed 2,859, among 2,961 elected, reported the attendance in the opening of the National Assembly first meeting.
 The number of attendees increased to 2,878 when the meeting reached the end on 1 May 1948.

 The inauguration of the first National Assembly marks the transition of China into constitutional governance.
 Chiang Kai-shek, the leader of the Nationalist government, was elected by the National Assembly delegates in the later presidential election to be the first President of the Republic of China in the constitutional government.

 However, the Kuomintang-led Government of the Republic of China lost the Chinese Civil War in the next year of 1949.
 This resulted the government to retreat to Taiwan.
 Around half of the National Assembly delegates came to Taiwan with the government.
-Since the government had lost control over mainland China.
-The delegates extended their own terms until "re-election is possible in their original electoral district."
+Since the government had lost control over mainland China, the delegates extended their own terms until "re-election is possible in their original electoral district."
 This situation remained until a Constitutional Court (Judicial Yuan) decision in June 1991 that orders the terms to terminate by the end of 1991.

 The National Assembly delegates elected actually served in office from 29 March 1948 to 31 December 1991, which equals 43 years and 278 days.